The Duke (2020 film)

-The Duke is a 2020 British comedy-drama film directed by Roger Michell, with a screenplay by Richard Bean and Clive Coleman.
-Dealing with the 1961 theft of the Portrait of the Duke of Wellington, the film stars Jim Broadbent, Helen Mirren, Fionn Whitehead, Anna Maxwell Martin and Matthew Goode.
+The Duke is a 2020 British comedy drama film directed by Roger Michell, with a screenplay by Richard Bean and Clive Coleman.
+It is based on the true story of the 1961 theft of the Portrait of the Duke of Wellington by Kempton Bunton.
+The film stars Jim Broadbent, Helen Mirren, Fionn Whitehead, Anna Maxwell Martin, and Matthew Goode.
 It was Michell's penultimate film before his death on 22 September 2021.

-The film was awarded 5 stars from The Guardian and The Daily Telegraph following its world premiere at the Venice Film Festival.
-It was released in cinemas in the UK on 25 February 2022.
+The film was released in cinemas in the UK on 25 February 2022 to generally good reviews.